pnnl/QASMBench/README.md

 | class_number | Compute the class group of a real quadratic number field | Hidden Subgroups | 60052 | 31110504 | 12460637 | [Scaffold](https://github.com/epiqc/ScaffCC) |

 ### qelib1.inc
 OpenQASM header file that defines all the gates.
-Please see [OpenQASM](https://github.com/Qiskit/openqasm) and our [paper]((qasmbench.pdf) for details.
+Please see [OpenQASM](https://github.com/Qiskit/openqasm) and our [paper](qasmbench.pdf) for details.

 ## QASMBenchmark Suite Structure
 Each benchmark folder include the following file:
 - bench.qasm: OpenQASM source file.
 - bench.png: Visualization of the circuit from IBM QE.
 - res_bench.png: Running results in state-vector from IBM QE.
-- bench.cuh: Source file for our quantum simulator that will be released later.
+- bench.cuh: Source file for our [DM-Sim](https://github.com/pnnl/DM-Sim) quantum simulator.

 If you see "*bench_sim*" with a "**sim**" suffix, it means the results are generated by IBM QE simulator rather than the real quantum machines.
 The real quantum machine could not run successfully with them.